top of page

 Overall, it seems like being a serial killer content junkie is a normal response to our fears and anxieties.
 Healthy adults can safely engage in our true crime obsession as long as we are cautious of the effect it may have on our emotional well-being.
 Therefore, our “guilty pleasure” true crime and serial killer fascination may not be so guilty after all.

-Published on The Standard: November 30, 2022
+Published by The Standard: November 30, 2022

 bottom of page